 ARTICLE 1 – SERVICES, FEES AND CREDIT SUPPORT

-Mock Market Simulation Testing and Retail Pilot Test Program Implementation.
+QSE Qualification - Mock Market Simulation Testing and Retail Pilot Test Program Implementation.

-EPMI agrees to participate on behalf of Customer in all three phases (Simulation 1 and 2 Stages and Parallel Stage) of the ERCOT’s Mock Market Simulation Testing (projected to begin in April 2001 and continue through May 2001) conditional on ERCOT approval of such EPMI participation on behalf of Customer.
-Prior to the initiation of the Retail Pilot Test Program Implementation in ERCOT (projected to be June 1, 2001), EPMI will use its commercially reasonable efforts to materially satisfy all of the ERCOT Protocol requirements for QSE certification in Texas for proper performance of duties pertinent to the services provided hereunder.
-During the Retail Pilot Test Program Implementation, with respect to services provided to Customer hereunder, EPMI will materially comply with applicable rules, guidelines, and procedures established by ERCOT including all pertinent scheduling, dispatching, reliability, ancillary service requirements and settlement policies.
+Frontera, as a Facility delivering Products into ERCOT, is required to comply with the Protocols and Rules.
+Under the Protocols and Rules, certain entities that qualify are entitled to be designated as a QSE and thus entitled to perform certain actions in connection with the scheduling of the Facility’s deliveries and receipts of Products with counterparties in ERCOT, including the specific functions set forth in Section 1.2.
+EPMI agrees to provide QSE Services for and on behalf of Frontera in connection with all Transactions.
+The Parties acknowledge that ERCOT is conducting certain market simulations and pilot programs associated with operating as the ERCOT ISO.
+EPMI agrees to participate on behalf of Customer in all three phases (Simulation Stages 1 and 2 and Parallel Stage) of ERCOT’s Mock Market Simulation Testing (projected to begin in April 2001 and continue through May 2001) subject to ERCOT’s approval of EPMI’s participation on behalf of Customer.
+Prior to the initiation of the Retail Pilot Test Program Implementation in ERCOT (projected to be June 1, 2001), EPMI will satisfy all of the ERCOT Protocol requirements for QSE certification in Texas to performthe duties under this Agreement.
+During the Retail Pilot Test Program Implementation, with respect to services provided to Customer, EPMI will comply with applicable rules, guidelines, and procedures established by ERCOT including all pertinent scheduling, dispatching, reliability, ancillary service requirements and settlement policies.

 Services Provided Following the Retail Pilot Test Program Implementation.
-Following the Retail Pilot Test Program Implementation, EPMI will serve as QSE on behalf of Customer for the Term and will provide the following QSE services and scheduling services to the extent required in accordance with the Protocols and Rules defined herein as the "Services", including the following:
+Upon qualification as a QSE, EPMI will serve as QSE on behalf of Customer for the Term and will complete the following actions and provide the following QSE services and scheduling services to the extent required in accordance with the Protocols and Rules defined herein as the "Services", including the following:

+Act as QSE for Frontera and shall handle any and all communication between ERCOT, ERCOT ISO and the Facility;

-Fulfill registration and certification requirements of ERCOT;
+Fulfill EPMI’s registration and certification requirements of ERCOT;

-Fulfill completion of the Connection Appendix A to the ERCOT Private Network and Site Survey request;
+Complete the Connection Appendix A to the ERCOT Private Network and Site Survey request;

 Maintain QSE financial security requirements (with appropriate indemnification rights exercisable with respect to Customer as stated in this Agreement);